Better than Star Wars!

 For the scene where the king moves the crystal spheres, a juggler, positioned behind David Bowie, performed the movements “by heart”, since he could not see what he was doing.

-During the final confrontation, the king offers the girl an ideal world, in exchange for her staying by his side.
+During the final confrontation, the king offers the girl an ideal world, just the way she would whish it to be, in exchange for her staying by his side.
 At that moment, she is faced with a dilemma: To continue dreaming of fairy tales, or to accept reality as it is?
 What decision will she make?
 You will have to watch it to find out.

 Here is the trailer: